ChangeYourStrings

 Which artists play Rock in E Standard?

-Documented Rock players in E Standard include Angus Young, Billie Joe Armstrong, Billy Gibbons, Brian May, David Gilmour, Eric Clapton, J Mascis, Jimmy Page, Joe Bonamassa, John Mayer, Slash, Steve Vai.
+Documented Rock players in E Standard include Angus Young, B.B.
+King, Billie Joe Armstrong, Billy Gibbons, Brian May, Carlos Santana, Chuck Berry, David Gilmour, Eric Clapton, George Harrison, J Mascis, Jeff Beck, Jerry Garcia, Jimi Hendrix, Jimmy Page, Joe Bonamassa, Joe Satriani, John Frusciante, John Mayer, Johnny Marr, Keith Richards, Mark Knopfler, Pete Townshend, Slash, Steve Vai, The Edge, Tom Morello.

 Can I use standard-tuning strings in E Standard?